Independence Day (Kyrgyzstan): History

 On August 31, 1991, the Supreme Council of the Republic of Kyrgyzstan adopted a law on the "Declaration on State Independence of the Republic of Kyrgyzstan".
 Because of this, the Kyrgyz Republic was declared an independent state.
 Kyrgyzstan officially adhered to the principles of international law, and cooperation between peoples.
 In 1993, the first constitution was adopted, which has changed several times in 20 years.
 In the years since independence, Kyrgyzstan has had two revolutions, each putting the first two Presidents of Kyrgyzstan in exile in Russia and Belarus respectively.

-Annual mass event
+General events

 Annually, a mass cultural event is held on Ala-Too Square, which is attended by thousands of spectators as well as high ranking politicians.
 It is held in the presence of the President of Kyrgyzstan, Prime Minister, Speaker of the Supreme Council, and Mayor of Bishkek as well as other politicians from the Supreme Council and former presidents and prime ministers.
 Normally, a theatrical prologue of historical figures who contributed to the establishment of Kyrgyz statehood is shown.
-The president usually delivers a speech to those present after the entrance of the National colours (the Flag of Kyrgyzstan) and the performance of the Mamlekettik Gimni (National Anthem) by a choir and symphonic orchestra.
+The president usually delivers a speech to those present after the entrance of the national colours (the Flag of Kyrgyzstan) and the performance of the Mamlekettik Gimni (National Anthem) by a choir and symphonic orchestra.
 Kyrgyz pop stars as well as traditional dance ensembles perform during this event.

+Hosting cities

+Under President Sadyr Japarov, the main Independence Day celebrations have moved away from Bishkek to different regional centers every year, as a way to boost local infrastructure as well as put a national spotlight on a different region and culture each year.